Continuing Education Activity

 - Discuss interprofessional team strategies for improving care and outcomes in patients with anoxic encephalopathy.

-Anoxic encephalopathy, or hypoxic-ischemic brain injury, is a process that begins with the cessation of cerebral blood flow to brain tissue, which most commonly results from poisoning (for example carbon monoxide or drug overdose), vascular injury or insult, or cardiac arrest.
-Many patients who suffer anoxic brain injury expire without regaining full consciousness and many patients have significantly poor neurologic outcomes.
+Anoxic encephalopathy, or hypoxic-ischemic brain injury, is a process that begins with the cessation of cerebral blood flow to brain tissue, which most commonly results from poisoning (for example, carbon monoxide or drug overdose), vascular injury or insult, or cardiac arrest.
+Many patients who suffer anoxic brain injury expire without regaining full consciousness, and many patients have significantly poor neurologic outcomes.
 However, some advances are beginning to demonstrate the preservation of brain tissue, and there is a focus on identifying patients with the prospect of improving neurologic morbidity and mortality.
 There has been published data to indicate that there are predictors for poor outcome.
 However, evidence of factors suggestive of good prognosis or outcome has lagged.
 This activity will review the literature and practices concerning anoxic encephalopathy and brain injury.

 Patients experience anoxic brain injury as a result of decreased oxygen delivery to the various regions of the brain; this may be due to cardiac arrest, where global hypoxia is a common observation or vascular injury or insult where a more localized area may be affected.
-In the case of post-arrest patients, an increase of body temperature, which may be neurologically mediated, beyond 37 degrees Celsius is associated with less favorable neurologic outcome and appears to also worsen with every degree beyond 37 degrees Celsius.
+In the case of post-arrest patients, an increase of body temperature, which may be neurologically mediated, beyond 37 degrees Celsius is associated with less favorable neurologic outcomes and appears to also worsen with every degree beyond 37 degrees Celsius.

-Epidemiology as it concerns gender, age, or race has not been shown to have a predominance, due to the variable outcome from the primary causation leading to anoxic injury.
+Epidemiology as it concerns gender, age, or race has not been shown to have a predominance due to the variable outcome from the primary causation leading to anoxic injury.
 Most commonly, the cause of anoxic injury is due to cardiac arrest and includes either in-hospital cardiac arrest (IHCA) or out-of-hospital cardiac arrest (OHCA).
 Though surveillance of statistics regarding cardiac arrest and the neurologic outcome is varied, further studies are needed to determine the differences between IHCA and OHCA.
 The all-cause post-arrest anoxic injury is the most researched etiology at this time.

 When the blood supply to the brain is reduced, the oxygen and glucose delivery will be impaired.
 This stimulates an anaerobic type of respiration and reduced production of adenosine triphosphate.
-The sodium-potassium pump will fail and there will be an increased production of lactate.
+The sodium-potassium pump will fail, and there will be an increased production of lactate.
 An influx of sodium into the cell results in massive depolarization, which in turn leads to an increased concentration of intracellular calcium.
 The latter leads to cellular death by the following mechanisms:

 - Mitochondrial injury leading to the generation of reactive oxygen species